 Kris Bartanen, Academic Vice President and Dean

-Kim Bobby (former), Director of Access Programs; now Chief Diversity Officer
+Kim Bobby (former), Director of Access Programs; (former) Chief Diversity Officer

 Rosa Beth Gibson (former), Associate Vice President for Human Resources